jhui/jhui.github.io/_posts/2017-01-15-Machine-learning-notes.markdown

 priority: 110000
 title: “Machine learning - Notes”
 excerpt: “Machine learning - Notes”
-date: 2017-03-08 12:00:00
+date: 2017-01-15 12:00:00
 ---

 ### Entropy

 A staff misses an all-hands meeting and ask what is he or she missing.
 A co-worker said nothing.
 It is not nothing is covered but probably just the same message over and over again.
 In this scenario, $$P(message_a)=1$$ and the message contains no information since it is all predictable.
-In information theory, entropy measures the amount of information which sometimes expresses as the number of bits to encode information.
-In Huffman encoding, because letters are not completely random, we can use less bits to encode text.
-This demonstrates that less entropy equals less random-ness.
+In information theory, entropy measures the amount of information which expresses as the number of bits to encode it.
+In Huffman encoding, since letters does not occur randomly in a text, we can use fewer bits to it.

 > In information theory, information and random-ness are positively correlated.
-High entropy equals high randomness and information.
+High entropy equals high randomness and more bits to encode it.

 We define entropy as: